holypython/Watermarkd/README.md

 in the batch case.

+Default output file name and path are as following: r"c:/Users/"+user_path+"/Desktop/watermarkd.png"

 ### Spread.batch()

 batch the other function can be used to watermark a folder of images at once.
 This option can be useful for people who has to deal with watermarking images in large amounts and in high frequency.

 Currently batch function is missing the GUI component which should be ready soon.

+Default output file name and path are as following:
+Output Path: r"c:/Users/"+user_path+"/Desktop/watermarkd_/"
+Output File: 1.png, 2.png, 3.png, 4.png and so on.

 ## Parameters